 Patrol officers provide 24-hour service to the community, working four 10-hour shifts and utilizing three main patrol shifts.
 Officers patrol within the City limits, which is approximately 41 square miles.
-The City has been divided into nine geographical patrol beats.
+The City has been divided into 4 zones subdivided into 9

 Responding to calls for service, emergencies in progress, and accidents

 Enforcing traffic laws

 Writing detailed reports

 Patrol operations are commanded by a Captain and are staffed by three Shift Lieutenants, 12 Sergeants, approximately 75 patrol officers, and five K-9 patrol officers.
 At any given time, there should be no less than nine patrol officers on shift.
 This number does not include available command staff.

 Officers utilize state of the art equipment like LED lightbars, Toughbook MDT system, and WatchGuard video system.